This summer, Center Parcs is launching two new innovative rides as part of Longleat Forest’s revamped Subtropical Swimming Paradise.

 Lasting an unforgettable 45-60 seconds and boasting a top speed of 40km/h, the ride offers 142 metres of twists, turns and sways with the giant cone drop tipping riders at an angle that gives riders a zero-gravity experience for a second before propelling them down the tube to a splash pool.

-Thrills and spills don’t stop at the Tropical Cyclone, the Typhoon also offers an exciting light and sound experience which is sure to delight.
+Thrills and spills don’t stop at the Tropical Cyclone, the Typhoon also offers an exciting light experience which is sure to delight.

-A single or two-person ride, Typhoon whips riders through tubes and cones for up to a minute of drops and swings, reaching a top speed of 40km/h along its 140-metre length – giving the rider a truly multi-sensory experience which will make the Typhoon an unforgettable ride to try.
+A single or two-person ride, Typhoon whips riders through tubes and cones for up to a minute of drops and swings, reaching a top speed of 40km/h along its 140-metre length – giving the rider a truly amazing visual experience which will make the Typhoon an unforgettable ride to try.

 Venture Bay and Venture Harbour